gurugeek/blog/posts/2010-09-02-btrfs-extlinux-and-i3.md

-extends: default.liquid
-author: admin
-comments: true
-date: 02 Sep 2010 05:24:56 +0000
-layout: post
-slug: btrfs-extlinux-and-i3
+slug: "btrfs-extlinux-and-i3"
-title: BTRFS, EXTLINUX and i3.
+title: "BTRFS, EXTLINUX and i3."
-wordpress_id: 351
 categories:
   - Arch
   - Linux
+published_date: "2010-09-02 05:24:56 +0000"
+layout: default.liquid
+data:
+  wordpress_id: 351
+  author: admin
+  layout: post
+  comments: true
 ---
 Lately I have been experimenting with some of the netbook specific Linux distros on my Dell Mini 9.
 I looked at [Moblin][0], [ChromeOS][1], [Ubuntu Netbook Remix][2] and [Jolicloud][3].
 They were all fairly impressive though I did miss